Environmental Science Interpretive Center

 ZCES is developing an indoor/outdoor classroom that can be used by K-6 grades to illustrate the several scientific disciplines relevant to Lake Tahoe environmental science.

-ZCES teachers can drop in as part of their class time to use the Environmental Science Interpretive Center (the Center).
-In the coming year, teachers throughout the Tahoe Basin, Carson Valley and surrounding communities could also come in and use the space.
+ZCES teachers can drop-in as part of their class time to use the Environmental Science Interpretive Center (the Center).
+In the 2017/2018 year, teachers throughout the Tahoe Basin, Carson Valley and surrounding communities could also come in and use the space.

 - Match classroom lessons with hands-on experimentation and exploration.

-- Part of the project would be to create and implement curriculum that supports the NGSS and NvACS and aligns with Common Core everyone can learn more about Lake Tahoe.
+- Create and implement curriculum that supports the NGSS and NvACS and aligns with Common Core so everyone can learn more about Lake Tahoe.

 - Water chemistry